URI-Hydrobotics-Team/Deckbox/cli/README.md

 On linux gamepads show up under /dev/input/js* and can be accessed via "linux/joystick.h"<br>
 deckbox-cli has support for these controllers and can currently read and display raw inputs from them.
 The end goal is to have a "controller buffer" that contains a stream of controller inputs and have deckbox-cli transmit that buffer over a socket which can be read by the AUV hub, and other programs on the network.

-## multi threading
+## Optimization
 Because multiple things must be done at once (read controller/keyboard input, read from/transmit to sockets, display information), multi threading may be implemented, Currently, the code is being optimized so that each of these operations have enough time to occur while running at an acceptable speed.
+Polling sockets before reading from them to check rediness has been implemented.

 ## TODO
 amepad support<br>